-- (1) The Business Committee comprises the following members- - (a) the Speaker, who is the chairperson of the committee; - (b) the Prime Minister; - (c) the Leader of the Opposition; - (d) the Leader of any other party; and - (e) up to five other members jointly appointed by the Prime Minister and the Leader of the Opposition, provided that the total membership of the committee, excluding the chairperson, is at all times an equal number of government members and opposition members.
+- (1) The Business Committee comprises the following members- - (a) the Speaker, who is the chairperson of the committee; - (b) the Prime Minister; - (c) the Leader of the Opposition; - (d) the Leader of any other party; and - (e) up to five other members jointly appointed by the Prime Minister and the Leader of the Opposition, provided that the total membership of the committee, excluding the chairperson, is at all times an equal number of government members and opposition members. - (2) If the Speaker is unable to act as the chairperson of the committee, the Deputy Speaker must act as the chairperson of the committee for so long as the chairperson is unable to do so. - (3) If the Prime Minister, the Leader of the Opposition or the Leader of any other party is unable to attend a meeting of the committee, another member may be designated as their delegate.

-- (2) If the Speaker is unable to act as the chairperson of the committee, the Deputy Speaker must act as the chairperson of the committee for so long as the chairperson is unable to do so. - (3) If the Prime Minister, the Leader of the Opposition or the Leader of any other partya member of the Business Committee is unable to attend a meeting of the committee and satisfies the chairperson of the committee that the member will be unable to attend a meeting or meetings of the committee as a result of circumstances beyond the control of the member, the chairperson may agree to allow an alternative member from the same party to serve on the committee during the absence of the memberanother member may be designated as their delegate. - (4) The Business Committee may- - (a) determine the business for each sitting day and the order in which that business will be called and, for this purpose, may determine- - (i) whether the normal order of business as set out in Standing Order 34(1) is to be amended for any particular sitting day; - (ii) the time to be spent on an item of business, including how that time is to be allocated among the parties represented in Parliament and the speaking times of individual members; and - (iii) that any two or more items of business may be taken together for the purposes of debate; and - (b) perform or exercise any other functions, duties, or powers conferred on the committee by these Standing Orders or by resolution of Parliament. - (5) The powers of the Business Committee do not limit or affect the powers of the Speaker and Parliament to determine which matters may properly be introduced, debated, and resolved in Parliament.
+- (4) The Business Committee may- - (a) determine the business for each sitting day and the order in which that business will be called and, for this purpose, may determine- - (i) whether the normal order of business as set out in Standing Order 34(1) is to be amended for any particular sitting day; - (ii) the time to be spent on an item of business, including how that time is to be allocated among the parties represented in Parliament and the speaking times of individual members; and - (iii) that any two or more items of business may be taken together for the purposes of debate; and - (b) perform or exercise any other functions, duties, or powers conferred on the committee by these Standing Orders or by resolution of Parliament. - (5) The powers of the Business Committee do not limit or affect the powers of the Speaker and Parliament to determine which matters may properly be introduced, debated, and resolved in Parliament.